scott-robbins/PoolParty/code/Lynx/README.md

 # LYNX
-This part of repository is a more refined subset of the tools I was hoping to develop in order to create some kind of homegrown LAN-P2P Network (ideally to pool resources and complete jobs quicker, or utilize multiple nodes to run separate services that a single application can utilize asynchronously).
+This part of the repository is a more refined subset of the tools I was hoping to develop in order to create some kind of homegrown LAN-P2P Network (ideally to pool resources and complete jobs quicker, or utilize multiple nodes to run separate services that a single application can utilize asynchronously).
 I've had varying degrees of success,